Hmm! Where to begin?

 I was the Olde Frothingslosh President for ten years back in the 70’s and 80’s, and the newsletter editor for many years also.
 I also served on the BCCA Board of Directors in 1981-1982 and 1995 -1996.
 I wrote for the BCCA News Letter and Beer Cans and Brewery Collectibles magazines, editing the Last Call column through 1994.
 In 1997, I was elected to the BCCA Hall of Fame.

-By trade, I am an architect, and am still working a few days a week for Washington and Jefferson College.
+By trade, I am an architect.
+Retired now but finished out my career working a few days a week for Washington and Jefferson College.
 Over the years I’ve worked on projects such as Heinz Hall, Point State Park and Fountain, Trimont Condominium, PNC Park, Fallingwater House, and three state prisons.

-As to Olde Frothingslosh, I’d love to see the Chapter return to its golden years, with 150 active members.
+As to Olde Frothingslosh, I've enjoyed working on the Board of Directors with our current Officers for several years now.
+I’d love to see the Chapter return to its golden years, with 150 active members.
 But that may never happen again.
 I believe, however, that we can still have successful shows, where we can all add to our collections, have a few brews, and spend time with old friends.